We use cookies on this site to enhance your user experience. Do You agree?

 • The Rector at the request of the dean of a faculty or the head of a university-wide organisational unit.

-Committee for the employment of academic staff
+Committee for the Employment of Academic Teachers

 The Committee’s proceedings

-The Committee’s meetings are attended by at least half of its members, but no less than 5 persons, including at least one person from outside the faculty or university-wide organisational unit and at least one person indicated by the the academic council of academic discipline.
+The Committee’s meetings are attended by at least half of its members but no less than 5 persons, including at least one person from outside the faculty or university-wide organisational unit and at least one person indicated by the academic council of academic discipline.
 Members of the committee may participate in its meetings by electronic means of communication (teleconference, videoconference).

 • reviews and opinions (according to the figure below).

-assistant in the academic teachers group preparation and qualifications for teaching opinion of the head of the didactic unit in which the academic teacher carries out the most didactic hours
+assistant in the teaching employment group preparation and qualifications for teaching opinion of the head of the teaching and learning unit in which the academic teacher performs the largest number of teaching hours

 The requirement to hold the title or degree of habilitated doctor does not apply to reviewers with outstanding academic achievements and employed at universities or foreign institutions.